If you have forgotten your internet ID password, you can reset it on your own through our self-service password reset system.

 University faculty, staff, and students can use Duo Two Factor Authentication to add an extra layer of security to their Direct Deposit and W2 information in MyU, Box, and other University applications that use the University Sign-in pages (e.g., Gmail).

 Follow a few steps to change your Internet ID password with a Technology Help staff member.
-If you already have security questions set, you may change it yourself on your Internet Account Options page.
+If you already have security questions set, you may change it yourself on your My Account page.

-University units and community members must ensure that their electronic devices and other resources which store, transmit, or process University information meet the information security processes and standards contained...
+University units and community members must ensure their electronic devices and other resources which store, transmit, or process University information meet the information security processes and standards.

 University units and community members must ensure that their electronic devices and other resources that store, transmit, or process University information meet the information security processes and standards contained in the Information Security policy.

-Learn how to lock down your login by turning on two-factor authentication on other popular websites and services (e.g., Amazon, Facebook, LinkedIn).
+Learn how to lock down your login by turning on two-factor authentication on other popular websites and services (e.g., Amazon, Facebook, etc).

 Remind yourself and others about safe computing best practices by posting our handout.